wwagner33/datastructures/README.md

-# DAta Structures in Go Language
+# Data Structures in Go Language
 Data Structures in Go to PhD discipline in Federal University of Ceará (UFC)

 ## Using VSCode